Sonalikasingh17/Customer_Churn_Analysis/Readme.md

 - **Log Files**: Stored in `logs/` directory with timestamps

-## 👥 Author

-- **Project Work of Lloyds banking groups**

 ## 🙏 Acknowledgments

+- **Lloyds Banking Group** for providing this virtual internship and project opportunity.
+  This experience gave me practical exposure to the **end-to-end machine learning pipeline**, from data cleaning and preprocessing to model training, hyperparameter tuning, and deployment using Streamlit.
+  Key learnings include:
+  - Handling and integrating multiple heterogeneous datasets
+  - Feature engineering and preprocessing (scaling, encoding, temporal feature extraction)
+  - Model comparison, evaluation, and the importance of recall in imbalanced datasets
+  - Building an interactive analytics dashboard for business use-cases

 - Scikit-learn community for excellent ML tools
 - Streamlit team for the amazing web framework
 - Open source contributors for various libraries used

 **Built with ❤️ for better customer retention strategies**